 The Charity Technology Conference has developed and evolved over the last 11 years into an inspirational event offering a unique opportunity for charity IT and digital leaders to share their challenges and successes around using technology to deliver impact.
 This conference, now in its eleventh year, reflects the fast-paced, ever-evolving nature of the technology landscape and attracts over 300 senior charity professionals annually.

 The agenda consists of insightful plenary sessions, interactive breakouts, the latest product demonstrations, a lively exhibition and networking drinks reception.
 Sessions cover a broad array of topics across the themes of data, digital, strategy and leadership, and a balance of charity case studies and technical expertise in order for delegates to tailor their day to best suit their organisation’s priorities.

-NGO Insight is a new, a one-day conference focusing on the practical aspects of running international NGOs.
+NGO Insight is a one-day conference focusing on inspiring leaders in International Development.
 The programme has been developed in response to in-depth research with sector professionals and specifically designed to address the unique challenges facing organisations working in international development.
 The aim is to create a lively and relaxed forum for open discussion and incorporates ample opportunities for networking.

 Aimed at finance, programmes, HR and other senior operational roles within the international sector, sessions range across technical finance briefings, roundtable discussions and challenging panel debates, in order for delegates to tailor their day to best suit their organisation’s priorities.

 The Charity Shops Survey is the definitive analysis of how the UK's charity shop chains are performing .
 It includes detailed financial benchmarking data for around 80 chains, revealing:

 • Income sources such as donated goods, bought-in goods, rag and gift aid

 • Costs such as shop rents and staffing